Normal Bite Occlusion

 - Occlusal plane must be flat – curve of Spee showing a curve of no more than 1.5mm

 The reason for this is the way your teeth are set in the jaws.
 Dentists and doctors are in agreement when they say that it is the bite that is the issue.
-If the teeth are not in the right place, the problems will start, and a way will have to be found to get them where they should be.
+If the teeth are not in the right place, the problems will start, and solution will need to be found to get them in the proper position.
 The medical name given to the way that the teeth sit together is your “dental occlusion”.
 Any misalignment of the occlusion is going to put pressure on the jaws and the tendons and muscles.
 The skin covering your teeth determines how easily you can eat correctly, cough and show any form of emotion via the facial features.

 The problems that can be caused when jaws aren’t properly aligned are immense, it is vital to seek a specialist in this case an orthodontist that can provide a normal occlusion as soon as possible.
 Even the slightest improvement can make day to day living much easier and more enjoyable.
 In some of the worst cases malocclusion can be noticeable, as well as function and appearance will be affected.
 In extreme cases this can make you feel uncomfortable, lead to affect ones self-esteem and make you a more susceptible target to unkind comments.
 With advances in medicine, doctors are finding new problems caused by a less than normal occlusion every single day – and orthodontists are finding ways to deal with them.
 If you are unsure how to chose a local orthodontist, check our orthodontist decision guide.